Sternberger Artists Center

 The current studio tenants include recipients of prestigious fellowships by the National Endowment for the Arts and the North Carolina Arts Council, visual artists working on important commissions, nationally recognized novelists, and faculty members of UNCG and NC A&T.

 The Center is also an active member of the Dunleath and East Greensboro neighborhoods, hosting community events, fundraisers for local schools and nonprofits, and musicians for the popular Dunleath Porchfest every June.

-Originally, the home housed the offices and member agencies of the United Arts Council of Greater Greensboro (now ArtsGreensboro).
+Originally, the home housed the United Arts Council of Greater Greensboro (now ArtsGreensboro) and its member organizations.
 Today, the Center is alive with creativity with 16 “reasonably priced” artist studios and a thriving 90-100% occupancy rate.
-For more information about available studio space contact Mary Ben Roach at firstname.lastname@example.org

 The Sternberger Artist Center receives generous support from the Tannenbaum-Sternberger Foundation.